Neurodevelopmental services for employers

 Many neurodivergent people may mask their natural behaviours to fit into exclusionary workplace settings.
 This continuous self-monitoring requires large amounts of mental and emotional energy.
 Over time, this sustained effort has the potential to trigger serious mental health challenges, resulting in increased presenteeism and staff turnover.

-Why an inclusive workplace is better for everyone
+Why supporting neurodiversity in the workplace is better for everyone

-Creating an inclusive environment means valuable neurodivergent staff members feel included, valued and connected.
-Accommodating diverse needs allows every individual to work in a way that best suits them, so they can concentrate on fully realising their unique talents in the workplace.
+Creating an inclusive work environment means valuable neurodivergent staff members feel included, valued and connected.
+Accommodating diverse needs allows every individual to work in a way that best suits them, enabling them to concentrate on fully realising their unique talents in the workplace.

 Higher productivity